 OUR TEAM

-All TreeInspection.com arborists are certified by the International Society of Arboriculture (ISA), the unifying organization and certifying body for tree professionals around the world.
-Our staff also hold the ISA Tree Risk Assessment Qualification (TRAQ) certification.
-The arborist who performs our tree appraisals has earned an additional certification in tree and plant appraisal.
+TreeInspection.com arborists are certified by the International Society of Arboriculture (ISA), the professional organization and certifying body for tree professionals around the world.
+Our staff members also hold the ISA Tree Risk Assessment Qualification (TRAQ) certification.
+Our arborist who performs tree appraisals has earned an additional certification in tree and plant appraisal.

 Visual Tree Assessment (VTA)

-Sometimes we get a call from a homeowner who is concerned about only one or two trees.
-This inspection may take less than an hour, so make use of us while we're there! -- don't hesitate to have us look at other trees on your property!
+Occasionally we get a call from a homeowner who is concerned about only one or two trees.
+This inspection may take less than an hour, so make use of us while we're there!
+Don't hesitate to have us look at other trees on your property.
 Remember, you are paying by the hour, not "by the tree."

 Resistograph Testing